SunRise

 Scalp Acupuncture.

-Many patients report feeling relaxed and energized after a session.
-Some may notice improvements in specific symptoms almost immediately, while others experience gradual progress.
-Responses vary based on the individual’s condition and treatment goals.
+Many people describe feeling relaxed or more at ease after a session.
+Some may notice changes in specific symptoms sooner, while others observe gradual progress over multiple sessions.
+Experiences vary depending on individual needs and treatment goals.

-No, you don’t need a referral from your doctor to start acupuncture or Chinese herbal medicine treatment.
+No, a referral is not required to begin acupuncture or Chinese herbal medicine treatment.
 You can book an appointment directly with us.

-However, some insurance providers may require a referral for coverage, so it’s a good idea to check with your provider if you plan to use insurance benefits.
+However, some insurance providers may request a referral for reimbursement.
+If you plan to use insurance benefits, it’s a good idea to confirm requirements with your provider.

-We accept most major health insurance plans and benefits for acupuncture and other treatments.
+Most extended health insurance plans include benefits for acupuncture and other Traditional Chinese Medicine treatments.

 You can schedule a consultation through our website or contact us directly by phone or email: